 Sharing what you learned with others is one of the most effective memory techniques for studying.
 You are not only helping others to review but also allowing your brain to build long-lasting connections.
 By reciting the information with your classmates, you can also get feedback about whether what you’ve learned is right and get a mental note of the areas you missed.

 Review the material

 Our brain can only store memories over a period of time.
 In order to create long-term memory, reviewing the materials you’ve learned before is the best way to do it.
 This is to make up with the areas of information you already forgot or missed.

 Get a good night’s sleep or take power nap

 Your health also plays a vital role in boosting your memory capabilities and that brings us to our final method in our list of memorization techniques.
-Sleeping actually resets our brains which is an important activity learning and remembering things.
-Studies have found that sleep deprivation, can negatively impact both long-term and short-term memory.
+Sleeping actually resets our brains which is an important activity in learning and remembering things.
+Studies have found that sleep deprivation can negatively impact both long-term and short-term memory.
 Also, it affects your creativity, thinking, and concentration when you lack sleep.

 Improving memory is easier than it sounds.
 You just need to train your brain to remember and learn information faster.
 For that, you need these memory techniques to get the most out of your study sessions.